PPA Rules Guidance for Referees

 - Attempting to put a player off by calling out during their visit to the table

 - Excessive use of a mobile phone by a participating player · Movement or encouraging movement by others to put a player-off during play

 Should any of these occur during a match the referee should carry-out the following:

-- Issue a request that the behavior must stop
+- Issue a request that the behaviour must stop

-- Issue a final warning that the behavior must stop
+- Issue a final warning that the behaviour must stop

-- Award a foul to the affected opponent on the grounds of unsporting behavior
+- Award a foul to the affected opponent on the grounds of unsporting behaviour

 - Award the frame to the opponent